NYSE Market Holidays

 2017 New York Stock Exchange Holidays

-The New York Stock Exchange is open five days per week for six and one half hours per day and is closed for eleven holidays per year.
+The New York Stock Exchange is open five days per week for six hours per day and is closed for eleven holidays per year.

 All holidays listed below are the observed date, not the actual date.
 For example, if Christmas Day falls on a weekend many stock exchanges will close on the Friday before or the Monday after.
 Exchanges sometimes close multiple days for a holiday or have modified hours instead of fully closing.

-When is the Next New York Stock Exchange Holiday?The next New York Stock Exchange holiday is Independence Day and will be observed on July 3, 2018 which is 1 week from now.
+When is the Next New York Stock Exchange Holiday?The next New York Stock Exchange holiday is Thanksgiving Day and will be observed on November 28, 2019 which is 2 months from now.

 List of 2017 New York Stock Exchange Market Holidays (11)